New Research Finds Cancer-Fighting DNA in Common Foods

 Nucleic acids are present in both animal and plant foods.
 A specific recommended daily intake of nucleic acids has not been established for cancer prevention, according to Hilton.
 However, doctors advise eating a balanced diet that is rich in a variety of whole foods.

 “While meats are high in nucleic acids, red and processed meats have been linked to increased cancer risk,” he said.
-“Therefore, I would advocate focusing on plant-based sources like legumes, vegetables, and grains, which offer nucleic acids without the same cancer-associated risks,” he added.
+“Therefore, I would advocate focusing on plant-based sources like legumes, vegetables, and grains, which offer nucleic acids without the same cancer-associated risks.”

-These plant sources also contain additional cancer-fighting nutrients like antioxidants and fiber.
+These plant sources also contain additional cancer-fighting nutrients such as antioxidants and fiber.

 Experts Urge Caution

-“Health comes from the cumulative effect of many small positive choices, not a single solution,” Waldo said.
+“Health comes from the cumulative effect of many small positive choices, not a single solution,” Waldo wrote.
 “The keys are staying informed and making daily choices that promote wellness.”

 Mary West